Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JOHN CONNELLY THEORY (USA)

-This album appeared at the same year when "Out of Order" came out, and arguably added up to the confusion which "Out of Order" produced, although with regards to the oncoming new trends in metal, this is quite an achievement.
-Here John Connelly takes a turn towards a more modern sound, and from a poineering point-of-view this work scores high, being one of the first releases to epitomize the post-thrash sound, which later sweeped the 90's.
-Connelly here is helped by Brent McCarty- the Brutal Truth guitarist, one of Dan Lilker's most faithful associates.
+This album appeared at the same year when "Out of Order" (Nuclear Assault) came out, and arguably added up to the confusion which "Out of Order" produced, although with regards to the oncoming new trends in metal, this is quite an achievement.
+Here John Connelly takes a turn towards a more modern sound, and from a pioneering point-of-view this work scores high, being one of the first releases to epitomize the post-thrash sound which later swept the 90's.
+Connelly here is helped by Brent McCarty, the Brutal Truth guitarist, one of Dan Lilker's most faithful associates.
 The music is mild, jumpy and not very ordinary to that time's standards.
-The staple high-pitched vocals are here, and are quite good, especially on the balladic moments, which are more than just a few ("Joe's Tune", "In Memory", "Hardwire").
-There is one cool attempt at technical post-thrash: "Harlan's Nightmare", but the music is strictly for fans of the modern 90's trends: The Black Album, later period Anthrax, Flotsam & Jetsam, etc.
+The staple high-pitched vocals are here, and are quite good, especially on the balladic moments which are more than just a few ("Joe's Tune", "In Memory", "Hardwire").
+There's one cool attempt at technical more classic-induced thrash ("Harlan's Nightmare") as well as the intriguing bouncy instrumental "7/8 Solution", but the rest of the material is strictly for fans of the modern 90's trends: The Black Album, later-period Anthrax, Flotsam & Jetsam, etc.

 Back to Basics Full-length, 1991